 3 Illini football players charged with robbery, burglary

-Three University of Illinois football players are charged with burglary and robbery after what they claimed to be a prank on a fellow dormitory resident.
-The News-Gazette reports the players were charged Thursday and were to be arraigned later in the day with residential burglary and aggravated robbery.
+This undated photo provided by the Champaign County Sheriff's Office shows Howard E. Watkins.
+Watkins and two other University of Illinois football players are charged with burglary and robbery after what they claimed to be a prank on a fellow dormitory resident.

 Add your comments below